asalovaara/Trollbot/README.md

 Read the README at backend folder.

+Create folders named `models_nice` and `models_troll` in backend/rasa/, because these folders are currently gitignored.
+These will be used to store models for the two bots.

-Remember to train the Rasa bots when you first pull the new directory:
+Remember to train the Rasa bots when you pull:

 Nicebot: `rasa train --data data_nice --out models_nice`